OffchainLabs/arbitrum-classic/docs/Inside_Arbitrum.md

 - the rollup block number
 - the predecessor block number: rollup block number of the last block before this one that is (claimed to be) correct
 - the amount of computation the chain has done in its history (measured in ArbGas)
-- the number of inbox messages have been consumed in the chain’s history
+- the number of inbox messages that have been consumed in the chain’s history
 - a hash of the outputs produced over the chain’s history
 - a hash of the chain state.